grumatic/cur_extractor_admin/README.md

-(Temporary README- also found int the install-dev.md)
+(Temporary README- also found in install-dev.md)

 ## DEVELOPMENT installation: